ebuchman/blog/content/posts/uoa-liquidity.md

 would be distributed across a new kind of banking system taking hold of Europe, anchored by Central Banks.

+States had always borrowed, for all we know as far back as they existed.
+But they borrowed primarily in times of emergency, to fight war, and otherwise strove to repay their debts, and to run surplusses in peace time.
+In other words, they did not run permanent deficits.
+Occasionally, they would default and cause crisis.
+It wasn't until the 16th c aliance between the Spanish and the Genoese, fuelled by a new source of silver in the Americas, that the political and financial machinery was worked out to create permanent deficit financing for states.
+In the case of the Spanish, it was to finance an 80 years war against the Dutch.
+But not long after, in the early 17th c, the permanent deficit became a phenomenon of peace time in the hands of the British state under the Stuarts.
+And the crisis wrought by the Spanish-Genoese alliance on the older international trade fairs in the late 16th c led to the rise of new clearing infrastructure in the form of central banks, beginning especially with the Bank of Amsterdam at the start of the 17th c, and culminating in the bank of England at the end.

 As central banks and centralized clearing unions came to take over from the decentralized clearing fairs, they would introduce a new kind of money, the bank "reserves", that could function as a Medium of Exchange within the clearing union.
-Global trade moved from a system based on an international unit of account, used primarily to *save* liquidity, to one based on an international medium of exchange, a reserve currency used to *provide* liquidity.
+Global payments and finance moved from a system based on clearing via an international unit of account (the *ecu de marc* of the exchange bankers), used primarily to *save* liquidity, to one based on settlement via an international medium of exchange (the new gold reserve currencies), used to *provide* liquidity.
-Attention turned from balancing the payments graph to issuing enough reserves.
-We transitioned from a quality theory of money to a quantity theory.
+Attention turned from balancing the payments graph (saving liquidity) to issuing enough reserves (providing it).
+We transitioned from a quality theory of money (money flowing in cycles) to a quantity theory (money accumualating in volume).

-Concerns continue to abound as to the problem of responsibly issuing reserves, most commonly today in the context of an explosion of reserves on the balance sheets of the world's central banks.
+Concerns continue to abound as to the problem of responsibly issuing reserves, most commonly today in the context of an explosion of reserves on the balance sheets of the world's central banks since 2008.
 The debate rages over what these reserves are and what they matter for.
 Are they even money?
 If so, they're only money for banks, and most interbank transactions don't use them anyways.
 The problem of liquidity is buried in the shadows of the network of bank balance sheets and the credits they create with